NneomaN/8weeksqlchallenge.com/Case Study #1 - Danny's Diner/README.md

     dannys_diner.menu as m on pmp.product_id = m.product_id
 where pmp.order_rank = 1;
 ```

+Here we create a subset of data for purchases before customers have signed up to be members.
+This is determined by selecting records where the orders are before the date a customer became a member.

 customer_id | product_name
 ----------- | ------------
 A           | sushi
 A           | curry
 B           | sushi

 **8. What is the total items and amount spent for each member before they became a member?**
 ```SQL